Patrickcob/dotnet_microservice_cqrs/README.md

 # Social Media Microservices with CQRS

 This project is a tentative exploration of microservices architecture and Command Query Responsibility Segregation (CQRS) implemented in C# using .NET Core 6.0.
-The goal of this project is to gain a better understanding of microservices and CQRS concepts by building a social media website.
+The goal of this project is to gain a better understanding of microservices and CQRS concepts by building a social media REST apis.

 ## Project Structure